ward/run/_posts/2017-08-27-jaarmarktjogging-jette.md

 second female in 18:09, 56 seconds behind the first female.

 The 8 km was dominated by the fast starter who won it in 25:45, nearly a  minute in front of the second.
-Purple shirted Strava friend finished 10th in 29:15, I think he lost some spots in that second half.
+Purple shirted Strava friend finished 10th in 29:15.

-> TODO: Is that so after recounting?

 I think it is clear that a lot of the fast people were doing the 8 km instead of the 4 km.
 Nevertheless, I am quite happy with "podiuming".
-I even got a 18 euro giftcard for some magazine.
+I even got a 18 euro gift card for some running magazine.
 Yay.

 *Note: Both races were short.
-Think of it as a "around that distance" race.
+Think of it as an "around that distance" race.
 Welcome to Belgium.*

 ## Future

-Goals, future races, planned training
+The girlfriend had the idea of doing a flat half in the Netherlands at the end of October.
+I was OK with following her plan.
+We have not signed up for it yet (there is still quite some time).
+Possibly a good thing: the girlfriend is hesitant about even bothering with it due to being out of shape.
+Rather: not in the shape she wants to be.
+This somewhat affects the immediate future, but not too much.
+I think I will just focus on base building and remaining injury free for the coming months: steady distance, some strides, eventually some LT type workouts.
+I still want to eventually get to 70km a week while remaining in one piece.
+Besides that, I intend to keep on swimming twice a week as well (despite my body not being very good at handling chlorine).

+In terms of races, I feel like I might have to make up some sort of A goal for fall/winter now that the half will likely be cut.
+For now, these are some race
+options:

+- 1/10: Jogging '80, the 10k.
+Only one on this list I will definitely do.
+(They also offer 5, 15, and 20)
+- 22/10: Brussels Canal Run (has 4k, 8k, and 12k)
+- 11/11: Jogging van de Vrede (also 4, 8, and 12)
+- 20/11: Foulées Joyeuses (5k and 10k)

+None of them scream "A goal" to me though.
+Maybe that is for the best, then I can more easily focus on just the base.

 [strava]: https://www.strava.com/activities/1154299196
 [results]: http://jette.irisnet.be/nl/vrije-tijd/sport/resultaten-jogging-2017